meetsavsani15/ETL-Operation/README.md

 # ETL-Operation
-Perform ETL operation on Spotify API to load an user's song history in a database (here: postgresql)
+Perform ETL operation on Spotify API to load an user's song history in PostgreSQL database

 An output from pgadmin4 database -